Ghaida777/OWASP-Top-10-2021-vulnerabilites/README.md

 ## About

    Open Web Application Security Project (OWASP) Top 10 is a standard awareness document containing the most common security risks.
-The project aims to implement the web security knowledge and help organizations in developing a secure website/assessing OWASP TOP 10 2021 vulnerabilities/ mitigating the vulnerabilities related risks.
+The project aims to implement the web security knowledge and help organizations in developing a secure website/assessing OWASP TOP 10 2021 vulnerabilities/ mitigating the vulnerabilities related risks.This project was a university project under FC311 web security course.

 ------------------------------